Preparing for a Baby: What You Actually Need

-Most babies need far less than social media makes it seem.
+Most babies need far less than we're led to believe.

 expensive baby gadgets

-Most newborns mainly need:
+They mainly need:

 feeding